PHY 2202 General Physics II

 - Apply the laws of Faraday and Lenz to analyze the process through which induced currents and electric fields are produced.

 - Discuss the mechanism of charge conduction in metals.
-Use Kirchhoff's rules to analyze the behavior of DC circuits.
+Use Kirchhoff's rules to analyze the behavior of DC (LRC) circuits.

 Credit Hours: 5